jsacco1/utils/bash_commands.md

   `conda install -c bcbio htseq`

-  Check if tools such as bwa, bedtools, and samtools are installed in your environment if those are needed for your analysis.
+  Check if tools such as bwa, bedtools, and samtools are installed in your path.